muratk3n/thirdwave/en/README.md

 ---

-Lots of doubters, sure.
+Lots of doubters showcased, yes.
 Unfort'ly have to follow such characters because the landscape is littered with dipshits in all walks of sci/tech blowing smoke up everyone's ass.

 ---